Hulme Hippodrome: Some common myths and inaccuracies

+Secret tunnel

 (C) There were local stories of a 'secret tunnel' for artists to escape the crowds outside by going from the Hulme Hippodrome to nearby lodgings in the Junction Hotel, a pub with rooms.
 Some stories were that this tunnel reached further to the city centre.
 More recent reports indicate that there probably was a Victorian storm drain at sub-basement level with an unconfirmed doorway from the Hulme Hippodrome basement toilets, and the internal height of this drain and their form as a neighbourhood network might have led to the idea of them as a means of escape.

-(D) There are a few comments on some internet sites that the two theatres were previously connected by "an arcade", however there is no direct evidence for this feature in the contemporary drawn plans for the buildings.
-Before the internal party wall had its doorways between the two auditoriums bricked up in 1955, there might have been a shared exit corridor to the side street.
-If this corridor was possibly lined with photographs or framed billboards, this might have led to the phrase of an arcade being used within the community.

-(E) Some rock and roll, skiffle, and other musical acts reportedly played at the Hulme Hippodrome, however the listings included some confusion between Hulme Hipp and the Manchester Hippodrome.
+(D) Some rock and roll, skiffle, and other musical acts reportedly played at the Hulme Hippodrome, however the listings included some confusion between Hulme Hipp and the Manchester Hippodrome.
 In particular, The Quarrymen (aka Johnny and the Moondogs in 1959; later, The Beatles), reportedly played at Hulme Hipp on 15 November 1959 but this was the regional final of a TV talent show at the (New) Manchester Hippodrome in Ardwick Green, and not Hulme Hippodrome.
 Another source claims for this date: "As Johnny and the Moondogs, Lennon, McCartney and Harrison reach the final audition stage of Carroll Levis's TV Star Search [a talent programme made by the ABC commercial TV company] at the Empire Theatre, Liverpool."
 However, it seems that it was the preliminary auditions that were held at the Liverpool Empire on three dates in October, and it was the regional final that was held on 15 November 1959 in Manchester.
 There are reports that the three young musicians, at this point working as guitarists without a drummer, could not afford lodgings for the night so they had to return to Liverpool before they could be called back to the stage for the final votes which were based on the level of audience applause.

 "Manchester Hippodrome" ambiguities

-In some research materials there can be some confusion between the Hulme Hippodrome and the two versions of Manchester Hippodrome.
+(E) In some research materials there can be some confusion between the Hulme Hippodrome and the two versions of Manchester Hippodrome.
 Working with the theatre architect Frank Matcham, Oswald Stoll opened two new performance venues in Manchester in 1904: